|

 The narratee however, cannot be classified like the narrator.
 The distinction between the narratee and narrator is more in terms of

-Click here for the notes for the next lecture.
+Click here for the notes for the next workshop.

-Click here for the notes for the previous lecture.
+Click here for the notes for the previous workshop.

 Last revised: